 As I mentioned earlier, Hockenson is one of those blue chip prospects that could fall if a run on quarterbacks materializes.
 After I released my first Tennessee Titans mock draft, I got some push-back from Titans Twitter (@Roddyfootball).
 Multiple fans told me the Titans don’t have a tight end problem.
 For the most part, I agree.
 Delanie Waker and Jonnu Smith form a fantastic duo.
 However, Walker is 34 and missed all of 2018 with a gruesome leg injury.

 Jonnu Smith excels in the passing game, but leaves much to be desired as a blocker.
 Hockenson is arguably the best tight end prospect since Rob Gronkowski.
 He would be the best player available if he drops to 19th overall.
 New Titans offensive coordinator Arthur Smith was promoted as the tight ends coach.
 Adding a tremendous blocker like Hockenson would not only boost the tight end position, but enhance the offensive line.
-The Titans could kill two birds with one pick, giving Mariota another weapon and helping Derrick Henry on the ground.
+The Titans could boost two positions with one pick, giving the quarterback another weapon and helping Derrick Henry on the ground.